masonyoungblood/CattleBrandABM/README.md

 ```

 Now we need to remove brands that are duplicated within the same zip
-code.
-When this occurs it’s usually one family or ranch that has
+code and year.
+When this occurs it’s usually one family or ranch that
-registered a single brand multiple times for different locations on the
+has registered a single brand multiple times for different locations on
+the animal.
+In our model, duplicated brand codes will correspond to
+variations of the same combination of symbols independently of the
-animal.
+location on the animal.

 ``` r
 #get concatenated brands with duplicate codes